thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

  - **Device** - this data source type is used in both time-series and latest values widgets.
 Basically, you need to specify the target device, and the time series key, or the attribute name, or entity field;
  - **Entities count** - this data source type is used in latest values widgets.
 You need to specify the target entity;
  - **Entity** - this data source type is used in both time-series and latest values widgets.
 Basically, you need to select the target entity by specifying an [entity alias](/docs/{{docsPrefix}}user-guide/ui/aliases/), and the time series key, or the attribute name;
  - **Function** - this data source type is used in both time series and latest values widgets for debugging.
-   Basically, you can specify a javascript function that will simulate data from a device in order to set up visualization;
+Basically, you can specify a JavaScript function that will simulate data from a device in order to set up visualization.

 ### Latest values

-_Latest values_ widget type is designed to showcase the latest values of a specific entity attribute or time series data point (e.g., any Gauge Widget or Entities Table widget).
+The Latest values widget type is designed to showcase the latest values of a specific entity attribute or time series data point (e.g., any Gauge Widget or Entities Table widget).
 This type of widget uses values of entity attribute(s) or time series as a data source.
 Digital Gauge in example is displaying current temperature value.